Most health marketing lands about as well as a radio ad targeting deaf people.

 We’d go as far as to say that health marketing is suffering with category inertia.
 Paint-by-numbers creative with the same visual language, the same sterile scenes and tired tropes time and time again.

 The defence we often hear for this is ‘regulations’.
 Health will always be strictly regulated, and with good reason.
 But too many health brands allow their marketing to be stunted and shaped by regulation instead of finding innovative ways to work alongside compliance.
-This results in a creative strategy that has little in the way of creativity.
+As a healthcare marketing agency, we think this results in a creative strategy that has little in the way of creativity.
 This does not need to be the case.

 Another quality of health marketing that keeps it within a fixed mindset is pandering to stereotypes about HCPs and patients.
 Like assuming that a 50+ year old demographic are ‘old’ and want to live in the way that our grandparents lived.
 Assuming that doctors will only listen to cold-hard stats and not their emotions.